Holistic behaviour support for rescue dogs and their guardians

 Chronic pain can present in many different forms, and it's important to rule this out as a cause of any sudden behaviour change you may have noticed.

-A vet check before the consultation can be helpful, but for the reasons described above, this will not necessarily be enough to rule out pain as a contributing factor.
+A vet check before the consultation is often helpful , but it's important to bear in mind that in some cases, this will not necessarily be enough to rule out pain as a contributing factor.
 Many overseas rescue dogs are fearful of vets and handling from strangers, which can lead to an increase in adrenaline.
 This can mask any chronic pain, making it very difficult for a vet to assess during a routine consultation.

-Dynamic dog assessments help vets identify areas of concern, which can in turn help with diagnosis and treatment alongside your veterinarian.
-These assessments are hands free and fully remote, looking at gait, posture, movement and sleep patterns.
+For a more comprehensive overview, there is also the option of a dynamic dog assessment, which helps your vet identify areas of concern, which can in turn help with diagnosis and treatment.
+These assessments are fully remote, looking at gait, posture, movement and sleep patterns.
 Should any concerns be identified, a report will be prepared and set to your vet who may decide to investigate further or start your dog on a pain trial.